Josumtz7/TFG/README.md

 3. Download [MATLAB Import/Export MEX Files](https://neuralynx.com/software/category/matlab-netcom-utilities) to import and export Neuralynx files to and from MATLAB variables with MATLAB MEX files.
 4. Delete "CSC11_169806023_223259735.ncs" from the epoch sn1 folder
 5. Add all the epoch folder to the path (select all of them, right click and add to path)!!
 Important, if not it will not work.
-6. I have developed to main codes to have a global view of the dataset or just of one epoch folder:<br/><br/>
+6. I have developed two main codes to have a global view of the dataset or just of one epoch folder:<br/><br/>
 6.1.
 In case you want to work with only *one epoch folder*:<br/>
            - Use onlyoneepoch.m function<br/>
            - Go inside the epoch folder you want<br/>